mitchcapper/KPEntryTemplates/README.md

 GUI to the user

 If the type starts with the word "Protected", that means it is in memory encrypted.
-Note that "Field Name" and "Type" cannot be changed, except on custom entries.
+Note that "FieldÂ Name" and "Type" cannot be changed, except on custom entries.
 Rows can be deleted by selecting the row header (box on the left) and clicking Delete.
 Rows can be re-ordered by dragging the row by the header.

 Once you have a template setup, you can now create a child.
-Create an entry anywhere other than your Template folder and when you go to the Template tab you will see "Set Template Parent".
+Create an entry anywhere other than your Template folder and when you go to the Template tab you will see "SetÂ TemplateÂ Parent".
 Click this and choose the template you just created.
 Once you do this you will see the GUI you built show up.
 It will now show this GUI by default when you open an entry that you set the parent to.
 Editing the fields in the GUI has the same effect